Bec-AI/Churn-Prediction/README.md

 **Deep Learning Algorithm**: Artificial Neural Network <br/>
 **Libraries**: TensorFlow 2.9.2, Keras

-The Churn_Modeling dataset contains informations about customers of a bank such as their Credit Score, Age, Tenure, balance, etc.
+The Churn_Modeling dataset contains information about a bank's customers such as their Credit Score, Age, Tenure, balance, etc.

-If we can predict which customers are more likely to leave the bank, we can plan a strategy to hold them, that's the GOAL!
+If we can predict which customers are more likely to leave the bank, we can plan a strategy to retain them, that's the GOAL!

 **N.B.**: The data I have used do not come from a real company.
-Instead, they are fake data that simulates a real scenario.
+Instead, they are fake data that simulate a real scenario.